 Additionally, 4G network support enables over-the-air (OTA) software updates to take place, which can add extra functionality or patch future vulnerabilities all from a central management platform, saving time over manual methods.
 Wi-Fi 802.11 b/g/n connectivity also provides the opportunity to minimize data costs by carrying out OTA and video content uploads when connected to Wi-Fi.

 Combined with a GPS receiver, which provides accurate positioning data at all times, a 4G wireless connection also makes real-time route tracking and monitoring possible.
 The ability to adjust and optimise routes, based on live traffic restrictions or accidents, can result in significant cost-savings for fleet operators.

 However, while real-time location and routing data is hugely valuable to fleet managers, combining this data with vehicle telematics provides deeper understanding.
-Modern drive recording devices, like the VIA Mobile360 D700 Drive Recorder, feature CAN Bus integration for this very purpose.
+Modern drive recording devices, like the VIA Mobile360 D700 AI Dash Cam, feature CAN Bus integration for this very purpose.
 This allows the drive recorder to directly connect to a wide range of in-vehicle systems and collect detailed data, such as vehicle idle time, fuel consumption, speed, and distance traveled.